msnyd/msnyd.github.io/_posts/2020-8-25-Melanoma.md

 TTA = 11
 ```

 Since I will be using a TPU (Tensor Processing Unit) to run my model, I'll save my configurations on something called TFRecords.
+This is basically Tensorflow's own binary storage format.
+This is beneficial because large datasets can have a significant impact on the performance of your pipeline.
+Binary data takes up less memory and runs at much greater efficiency.

 ```python
 if DEVICE == "TPU":